heiditarki/f1-projekti/README.md

   F1 static API, and Ergast).
 If all upstream sources are unreachable the backend will return `503` for `/next-race`, and the frontend will display a “Live F1 schedule data is temporarily unavailable” message.
 - These outages are external.
-No action is needed on the frontend—just wait for the upstream services to recover, then refresh.
-For persistent issues verify outbound connectivity from the deployment environment (Fly.io, local machine, etc.).
+Just wait the upstream services to recover, then refresh.

 ## Deployment & Security